-I teach the core MA module in Problems and Perspectives in Cultural Studies as well as the optional MA module on Urban Cultures, which considers a variety of different cross-disciplinary representations of the modern metropolis and critically examines the divergent ways in which these understand the character of urban experience.
+I teach on the core MA modules in Problems and Perspectives in Cultural Studies and Visual Culture: Theoretical and Critical Perspectives, as well as on the Urban Cultures MA module, which considers a variety of different cross-disciplinary representations of the modern metropolis and critically examines the divergent ways in which these understand the character of urban experience.

-I am co-editor of books on the German philosopher Theodor Adorno and on photography and literature, as well as author of numerous articles on modernism, aesthetic theory, capitalist culture and the novel.
-Currently, I am working on two projects: on theories of the metropolis and on capitalism and the novel.
+I am co-editor of books on the German philosopher Theodor Adorno and on photography and literature, as well as author of numerous articles on modernism, aesthetic theory, capitalist culture, photography, urban theory and the novel, in journals including in Angelaki, the Journal of Visual Culture, New Formations, Novel, SubStance, and Theory, Culture & Society.
+Currently, I am working on two projects: on philosophies of the metropolis and on capitalism and the novel.

 I have supervised a number of PhDs, across a range of disciplinary areas, and would welcome applications from students wishing to pursue graduate research on the avant-garde, modernism, aesthetic and critical theory, or the relationship between urban and cultural form.

-I am currently Director of Studies for Daniel Cartwright, working on 'The Oulipo and Philosophy', and second supervisor for Frances Yeo ('Superflat, Superfast, Supercool').
+I am currently Director of Studies for Daniel Cartwright, working on 'The Oulipo and Modernism', and Frankie Hines ('Anarchism in Contemporary US Literature').